 Location of Suwa Taisha Shrine.
 Junction of Nakasendo and Koshu kaido.

 Karuizawa, the 18th post town from Tokyo on the Nakasendo route, flourished more than other post towns along the Nakasendo as it was a stage station for exhausted horses.

-Karuizawa in its present day form as a respite from humid Tokyo summers began with the Canadian missionary Alexander Croft Shaw, who invited his friends and family to enjoy the area’s abundant nature.
+Karuizawa in its present day form, is a respite from humid Tokyo summers.
+This began with the Canadian missionary, Alexander Croft Shaw, who invited his friends and family to enjoy the area’s abundant nature.
 In the 1890s, he built a villa and together with his friend, James Main Dixon, popularised the area.
 Later, the opening of the Usui Railway contributed to the rapid development of Karuizawa.

 As a majority of the first Western visitors to Karuizawa were Christian, Christianity naturally flourished in the area, a sharp contrast to when the religion was banned across Japan in the Edo period.